gtb-2022-mei-lixue/.github/profile/README.md

 This is a brief introduction about me.:grin:

 My name is Lixue Mei.
-In chinese, that means The plum blossom on the snowfield.
+In chinese, that means *The plum blossom on the snowfield*.

 I chose to be a programmer because *Person Of Interest* was my favorite show when I was in high school.
 And I think I've enjoyed this choice so far.:thinking: